taddyorg/comic-website-template/README.md

 The project is structured as follows:
 - `src/`: This is the source folder.
 All the source code is located.
 - `src/pages/`: This is the pages folder.
-All the main pages are located.
+This website is made up of 7 pages, all of them can be found here.
 - `src/components/`: This is the components folder.
 All the components that are used in pages are located here.
 - `src/styles/`: This is the styles folder.
 You can edit the font here or custom css here.